arhtml/munafzahra/README.md

 - 🌱 I’m currently learning Coding
 - 😲 I’m looking to collaborate on NASA💞️ if possible
 - 🧚‍♀️ Coding and books is my comfort zone ₍ᐢ.ˬ.ᐢ₎
-- 🤺 Start in the age 14 y.o, when i was 2nd grade of middle school⚡
+- 🤺 Start in the age 14 y.o, when i was 2nd grade of middle school

 <!---
 munafzahra/munafzahra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.